abcsFrederick/CHAMPAGNE/docs/guide/output.md

 parameters](params.md#custom-genome-options), the prepared genome files will be in `genome/{genome}`.
 These include the genome BWA index, blacklist BWA index, and a nextflow config file to reuse the genome in future runs.

+## Working Directory

+`work/` is where Nextflow stores intermediate files during the pipeline run.
+If you resubmit the pipeline, the working directory will be reused so the pipeline can resume from where it previously stoppeed.
+After successfully completing the pipeline run, you can delete the working directory to save disk space.